aminography/PrimeAdapter/README.md

 [![Download](https://api.bintray.com/packages/aminography/maven/PrimeAdapter/images/download.svg) ](https://bintray.com/aminography/maven/PrimeAdapter/_latestVersion)

 **PrimeAdapter** makes working with `RecyclerView` easier by separating needed codes in some simple clean classes.
-It brings you simplicity when you have multiple view types in a `RecyclerView`.
+It brings simplicity when you have multiple view types in a `RecyclerView`.
 You can use **PrimeAdapter** in both [Kotlin](https://github.com/aminography/PrimeAdapter/tree/master/sample-app) and [Java](https://github.com/aminography/PrimeAdapter/tree/master/java-sample-app) Android projects as the sample apps are written.

 ![](static/prime_logo.png)